 Love to sing the blues?
-There a few things to keep in mind as you sing in this genre — find out in this guest post by St. Augustine, FL teacher Heather L...
+There a few things to keep in mind as you sing in this genre –– find out everything you need to know to start singing the blues in this guest post by St. Augustine, FL teacher Heather L...

 The history of blues music is rich and bittersweet.
 The genre was originally born as an expression of those suffering as American slaves, mostly in what’s called the “deep South,” That expression is heartbreaking by nature, but healing, too.
 The brilliance of the blues is that by singing about what’s making you sad, you feel better.
 But singing the blues is not that simple.
 It’s very easily overdone.
 Here are six things to remember when you’re singing the blues.

 Now, simple does not mean lazy, or not creative, or not energetic.
 Simple means acknowledging, and singing as such, the beauty of unornamented, unadorned notes.
 Sing simply, so that the beauty of the words comes through.
 Just because the blues is a 12-bar progression with no fancy form or room for virtuosity doesn’t mean that the singer should think in terms of showing off the voice.
 Allow your art to come through organically.

 We’d all love to sing like B.B.
 King or Etta James or Amy Winehouse.
 But those singers already exist.
 And while there are many successful tribute artists and cover bands, there’s something so inspiring about a singer deciding to sing with his or her own voice and committing to that decision.
 Imitating another singer is impressive to a certain point, but it’s not sharing much about yourself.
 And that’s what people really love to hear.